CleyFaye/boilerplate/README.md

   property.
 - logger: an instance of a winston logger.
 - timestamp: set to true to prepend a timestamp to each log line
+- ignoredRoutes: array of path to not log

+Note that if `route` is a full object, some of the other proprties might be ignored.

 The middleware options allow enabling/disabling common middlewares.
 Currently only support a few builtin middlewares from express: